Last Updated on March 25, 2023 by Igor Karni

 Within the park is a hamlet called Lake Louise, which is also a popular destination.
 Many tourists come to Banff National Park for hiking, skiing, cycling, skating, sightseeing of natural landscapes, and more.

-If you are thinking of doing an e-bike trip to Banff National Park, this article will address all your e-biking questions!
+If you are thinking of visiting Banff National Park by electric bike, this article will address all your e-biking questions!

 Are e-bikes allowed in Banff National Park?